wherobots/pmtiles-esri-tile-layer/README.md

 # Visualizing PMTiles with Esri Maps SDK

-This project demonstrates how to render PMTiles vector data using ESRI's Maps SDK for JavaScript with a local tile server.
+This project demonstrates how to render PMTiles vector data using Esri's Maps SDK for JavaScript with a local tile server.

 ## Requirements